astralfrontier/peppermile.org/src/grand-adventure.md

   **Recharge**: Live simply in a natural state - sleeping under the stars, hunting your own food, etc. - to reconnect with the world.

+The Ranger is an example of an Archetype synthesis.
+For a fully effective bow-wielding, animal-friend-having honest to goodness RANGER from D&D, you can plug in this Ranger, plus Beastmaster and Fighter.
+That gives you someone with combat talent, one or more pets, plus traps and snares.
+{.directors-cut}

 **Scoundrel**

 A gambler, con artist, or traveling rogue.